haythemgalelem/hotel-2/ReadMe.md

 ## Structure

-  - /scripts -  All the .bat files
+  - `/scripts` -  All the .bat files
-  - /sources
+  - `/sources`
-    - /customer - Android Application
+    - `/customer` - Android Application
-    - /employee - Client Application
+    - `/employee` - Client Application
-    - /server - WebService
+    - `/server` - WebService

 ## How to get started

-Make sure `setEnvironment.bat` and (for the pupils) `setPupilID.bat` is set up correctly.

-Open the windows command prompt and cd into the `scripts` folder.

-**Set Environment Variables**

-    setEnvironment.bat
-    setPupilID.bat

-*Pleace notice the order.*

-**Compile**

-    generateAll.bat

-**Jump into it**

-   runApp.bat
-   runTool.bat
+**Teacher and Student:** Open `/scripts/setEnvironment.bat` and change what you can change.

+**Student:** Open `/scripts/setPupilID.bat` and set your pupil ID.

+## Build and Play

+Double click `/scripts/generateAll.bat` to build and deploy.
+(Make sure you run it with administrator rights)

+Double click `/scripts/runApp.bat` to install the .apk on your device and open it.
+(It should automatically open an emulator)

+Double click `/scripts/runTool.bat` to run the employee tool.